accordproject/cicero-ui/CONTRIBUTING.md

   as a Pull Request.
 See the section about [Pull Request Submission Guidelines](contributing.md#submit-pr), and

-  for detailed information the [core development documentation](developers/).
+  for detailed information the [core development documentation][developers].

 ### <a name="docs"></a> Want a Doc Fix?